-Orange, Calif. – More than 400 students from 15 area high schools are attending the Educators Rising California 2017 Tomorrow’s Teachers Conference on Friday, April 21st to explore careers in teaching.
+Orange, Calif. – Nearly 500 students from 22 area high schools and five community colleges are attending the 2018 Tomorrow’s Teachers Conference for Southern California on Friday, March 9th to explore careers in teaching.

 More than a dozen speakers will offer the students insights into teaching careers and how to become a teacher in California.
 The state and the nation face a serious shortage of new teachers, especially in science, technology, engineering, and math (STEM) fields.
-The Educators Rising California conference is designed to introduce high school students to the teacher preparation pathway by expanding their knowledge about careers in teaching and education.
+The conference, hosted by Educators Rising California, Project Tomorrow and Santiago Canyon College, is designed to introduce students to the teacher preparation pathway by expanding their knowledge about careers in teaching and education.

-WHAT: Educators Rising California 2017 Tomorrow’s Teachers Conference
+WHAT: 2018 Tomorrow’s Teachers Conference for Southern California

 WHERE: Santiago Canyon College